-Development Project/Case Built Heritage At The Site Background & Current Progress 14.
-Revitalisation of Fong Yuen Study Hall ("FYSH") FYSH was constructed in the 1920 to 30s.
-It was listed as one of the Government historic sites identified by AMO.
-The building has been accorded a Grade 3 status by the AAB.
-It is believed that FYSH was built as a small private school to educate the children in Ma Wan.
-It functioned as a subsidised school till its closure in 2003.
-The building has been revitalised into a tourism and Chinese cultural centre cum Ma Wan residents museum by the Social Services Department of Yuen Yuen Institute.
-An HIA report in the form of a CMP was presented to the AAB on 21 May 2009.
-Members expressed support to the proposed revitalisation works.
-Works commenced in May 2011 and completed in September 2012.
-Operation has started since March 2013.
-15. Revitalisation of Old Tai Po Police Station ("OTPPS") • Built in 1899, OTPPS was the first police station and Police Headquarters in the New Territories.
+Development Project/Case Built Heritage At The Site Background & Current Progress 15.
+Development Project/Case Revitalisation of Old Tai Po Police Station ("OTPPS") • Built in 1899, OTPPS was the first police station and Police Headquarters in the New Territories.
 The building has been accorded a Grade 1 status by the AAB.
-The building will be revitalised by Kadoorie Farm and Botanic Garden Corporation into a Green Hub for sustainable living.
+Background & Current Progress The building will be revitalised by Kadoorie Farm and Botanic Garden Corporation into a Green Hub for sustainable living.
 An HIA report in the form of a CMP was presented to the AAB on 23 November 2011.
 Members expressed support to the proposed revitalisation works.
 Works commenced in May 2013 and are expected to be completed in the third quarter of 2014.
+2014.